kpwhri/heartsteps/README.md

 The following outlines how to run the applications for local development, and then deploy the entire application.

 ## Development
-Please don't use docker-compose up, multiple services of the same type will be built and created.
+Please don't use 'docker-compose up', multiple services of the same type will be built and created.
 This will start all services in development mode, so any file changes will be reloaded and shown. *This is not recommended for working on a single service because:*
 * Many development tasks need more complex commands to update database models
 * Running all services at once is a heavy load for a computer